Ananas120/phd_text_detection/SSD-TB/README.md

 ## Introduction

 Here is my pytorch implementation of SSD and TextBoxes.
 These models are based on original model (SSD-VGG16) described in the paper [SSD: Single Shot MultiBox Detector](https://arxiv.org/pdf/1512.02325) and [TextBoxes](https://arxiv.org/abs/1611.06779).
+This code is based on the SSD implementation of [uvipen](https://github.com/uvipen/SSD-pytorch/tree/main) which borrows many parts from [NVIDIA Deep Learning examples](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/Detection/SSD) and [ssd pytorch](https://github.com/qfgaohao/pytorch-ssd).

 - **Dataset**: